liaorongfan/DeepPersonality/README.md

 <img src="docs/figures/pipeline.png" />
 </center>

+This project is currently under active development.
+Documentation, examples, and tutorial will be progressively detailed

 ## Requirements and dependencies
  **Setup project**: you can use either Conda or Virtualenv to create a virtual environment to run this program.